Aashish595/SDE-intern-assignment/README.md

 - SEO-optimized landing page with metadata and Open Graph support
 - Auth-aware navigation and real-time dashboard experience

+##Note - users may need to check spam folder

 ---

 ### API Overview